MitocGroup/deep-framework/README.md

 }
 ```

-`DEEP Framework` is a nodejs package, but in fact it's a collection of nodejs packages, also known as abstracted libraries.
+`DEEP Framework` is a nodejs package, but in fact it's a collection of nodejs packages, also known as
+`DEEP Abstracted Libraries`.
 Here below is the complete list:

 DEEP Abstracted Library | Description of DEEP Library | Abstracted Web Service(s)
 ------------------------|-----------------------------|--------------------------